Storidge/cio-user-guide/getting_started/snapshots.md

 <h3>Rollback Snapshots</h3>

-Revert your volume state to a previous snapshot using `cio snapshot rollback <YYYY-MM-DD-HHMM-NODEID-VDID>`
+Revert your volume state to a previous snapshot using `cio snapshot rollback <YYYY-MM-DD-HHMM-NODEID-VDID>`:

 ```
 $ cio snapshot rollback 2020-01-28-0052-816a0c7d-0000003